 “Rest is about being able to be present, to enjoy whatever you are doing as it’s happening.
 Staying in the now.”

-This is how psychotherapist Ondine Smulders defines rest.
+This is how the psychotherapist Ondine Smulders defines rest.
 She explains that when we are resting, we can enjoy the present moment without worrying for other things, allowing our minds to let go of everything else and focus on what is happening now.

 Rest is the ability to still your mind, to give yourself a permission to forget about everything and everyone else, just for the moment.
-It is essential for our well-being to create moments when we allow our minds to rest of worrying and trying to solve problems.
+It is essential for our well-being to create moments when we allow our minds to rest of worrying and constantly trying to solve problems.

 Embrace imperfection